Preparation for Laser Hair Removal

 - Geographical location of the hospital or clinic where the treatment is provided

-- The range of the laser hair removal treatment in India can vary around INR 2000 to INR 10,000 per session.
+- The range of the laser hair removal treatment in India can vary from INR 2000 to INR 10,000 per session.